noahpeltier/OpenAiPSTools/README.md

 In short, it's a lightweight AI function runtime, designed to let you build AI-assisted workflows using plain PowerShell.

+I learned a LOT trying to get the code wokring to this point.
+It made more sense writing it this way due to how statefull the process needs to be.

 ---

 ## 🚀 Features